GetStream/sign-in-with-apple-swift-example/README.md

 ## Setup

 You should place your Stream and Apple credetials in [`backend/index.js`](backend/index.js#L7-L16).
-Make sure to also change the IP Address in
+Make sure to also change the IP Address in [`iMessageClone/Authentication.swift`](iMessageClone/Authentication.swift) with the IP and port where the backend is running.

 ## Helpful Links